helmgast/lore/README.md

 * [jQuery](http://jquery.com/): For Javascript components.

 ## COMPONENTS
-The Raconteur app contains 4 main components that interact to create the full application, but are otherwise relatively isolated.
+The Fablr app contains 4 main components that interact to create the full application, but are otherwise relatively isolated.
 They are implemented as Flask Blueprints.
 They are:
 * **Social**: Contains logic for users, game groups and conversations.
 Here users can follow other users, set up discussions or form themselves into gaming groups.
 * **Campaign**: This section allows players, mostly game masters, to manage their own campaigns, including scheduling game sessions, managing story lines and scenes, and so on.
-* **World**: The biggest component for Raconteur, and involves Worlds and all Articles.
+* **World**: The biggest component for Fablr, and involves Worlds and all Articles.
 It can be seen as a wiki or content management system optimized for fictional worlds, and with a semantical structure such as relations between places, persons, events, and so on.
 * **Tools/Generator**: This is a minor component that will hold different tools that can be of use for gamers and writers.

 ## ARCHITECTURE